 In contrast, $\norm{\Delta V}$ is ill-conditioned, as the eigenvectors are not uniquely defined in the presence of multiple (i.e. clustered) eigenvalues.
-At best, eigenvalue perturbation theory can give $\norm{\Delta V} \lessapprox \norm{R}/\text{gap}$ \citep[Theorem 3.1 and Remark 3.1]{Nakatsukasa2018} where This implies that the projection accuracy depends on the separation of the spectrum and can be very poor in the presence of small eigenvalues.
+At best, eigenvalue perturbation theory can give $\norm{\Delta V} \lessapprox \norm{R}/\text{gap}$ \cite[Theorem 3.1 and Remark 3.1]{Nakatsukasa2020} where This implies that the projection accuracy depends on the separation of the spectrum and can be very poor in the presence of small eigenvalues.
 Note that unlike $R$ that is readily computable from $(\tilde V, \tilde \Lambda)$, $\text{``gap''}$ is, in general, unknown and non-trivial to compute, thus further complicating the analysis.

-Fortunately, a recent result from \citep{Goulart2019} shows that although the accuracy of the Ritz pairs depends on the separation of eigenvalues, the approximate projection does not: \begin{theorem} Assume that $\tilde V$ and $\tilde \Lambda$ are such that $\tilde \Lambda = \tilde V ^T A \tilde V$.
+To overcome these issues, we employ a novel bound that shows that, although the accuracy of the Ritz pairs depends on the separation of eigenvalues, the approximate projection does not: \begin{theorem} Assume that $\tilde V$ and $\tilde \Lambda$ are such that $\tilde \Lambda = \tilde V ^T A \tilde V$.
 Then

-\end{theorem} \begin{proof} This is a restatement of \citep[Corollary 2.1]{Goulart2019}. \end{proof} Note that the above result does not depend on the assumption that $\lambda_{\max}(\tilde V_{\perp} A \tilde V_{\perp})$ is nonpositive or that $m = \tilde m$.
+\end{theorem} \begin{proof} This is a restatement of \cite[Corollary 2.1]{Goulart2020}. \end{proof} Note that the above result does not depend on the assumption that $\lambda_{\max}(\tilde V_{\perp} A \tilde V_{\perp})$ is nonpositive or that $m = \tilde m$.
 Nevertheless, with a block Krylov subspace method it is often expected that $\lambda_{\max}(\tilde V_{\perp} A \tilde V_{\perp})$ will be either small or negative, thus the bound of Theorem \ref{admm:thm:bound} will be dominated by $\norm{R}$.
 The assumption $\tilde \Lambda = \tilde V ^T A \tilde V$ is satisfied when $\tilde V$ and $\tilde \Lambda$ are generated with the Rayleigh Ritz Procedure and thus holds for Algorithm \ref{admm:alg:lobpcg}.
-In fact, the use of the Rayleigh-Ritz, which is employed by Algorithm \ref{admm:alg:lobpcg}, is strongly suggested by Theorem \ref{admm:thm:bound} as it minimizes $\norm{R}_F$ \citep[Theorem 11.4.2]{Parlett1998}.
+In fact, the use of the Rayleigh-Ritz, which is employed by Algorithm \ref{admm:alg:lobpcg}, is strongly suggested by Theorem \ref{admm:thm:bound} as it minimizes $\norm{R}_F$ \cite[Theorem 11.4.2]{Parlett1998}.